docker/hacktoberfest-2022/README.md

 2. The extension does not need to be production ready by the end of Hacktoberfest.
 3. The extension could be an idea or proof of concept.

-## ✔️List of Docker Extensions for Hacktoberfest 2022
+## List of Docker Extensions for Hacktoberfest 2022

 Here is a list of Docker Extension repos you can contribute to, part of the Hacktoberfest event.